 Survival times can vary depending on numerous factors, including sex, age, overall health, any underlying conditions, and more.
 Your doctor will discuss your outlook and treatment options with you once you receive your diagnosis.

 The type of PH a person has can affect disease outcomes.
 Some types are more severe than others and can affect survival.
 The WHO divides cases of PH into five groups depending on the cause of the disease.

 Group 1 PH, also known as pulmonary arterial hypertension, can be caused by many factors.
 In some cases, there is no known cause of the disease (idiopathic PAH).
 In other cases, it can be caused by genetics (familial PAH), drugs and toxins (anorexigenic-associated PAH), or other underlying diseases such as:

 Underlying conditions that cause PH can also affect disease outcomes.
-For example, individuals with both PH and scleroderma have a 40 percent chance of living two years after diagnosis.
+For example, according to an article in the journal Annals of Thoracic Medicine, individuals with both PH and scleroderma have a 40 percent chance of living two years after diagnosis.

 Group 2 PH is caused by heart disease on the left side of the heart.
 This is also known as pulmonary venous hypertension and is the most common type of PH.
 Heart diseases that cause this type of PH include:

 Women have a better five-year survival rate than men, at 61.8 percent compared to 47.1 percent.
 Another study found that people with congenital heart disease have better outcomes than those without.